 Anyone with a version of the model PRT saved should ensure that they update their documents to reflect these changes.
 There is no requirement to issue details of the changes to current tenants or provide updated lease wording to current/future tenants who have already signed a lease.

-The new version of the lease will soon be updated on the government’s “create a tenancy” website.
+The new version of the lease has been updated on the government’s “create a tenancy” website.
 Updates have also been made to the guidance notes which accompany the PRT and the latest versions can be accessed via our factsheet on the PRT regime.

 SAL is pleased that due to our lobbying the Scottish Government is now offering financial assistance to landlords who suffer a loss of income as a result of the coronavirus crisis.

 Our policy team is aware that a loan is not as good as a grant.
 This is obviously not as beneficial a support as members would choose, however it is a significant and hard won concession which we must welcome, particularly with it being interest free while bank finance remains relatively high cost for those who need it.
 It is worth noting this is available for landlords letting in Scotland only.
 So far there has been no such support for landlords made available in England and Wales.

 We will continue to press for further financial assistance.
 See SAL response to the original loan announcement.

 Many members have student properties unexpectedly empty as a result of the coronavirus pandemic and could have faced unforeseen Council Tax costs.
 This link is to the details of the student let council tax exemption which SAL successfully lobbied politicians to deliver to assist this situation.